meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-workspace.md

 ## Pre-Requisites

-- Permissions: Your user needs either the Customer Admin or Customer Owner role in the meshWorkspace where you want to add further users
+- Permissions: Your user needs either the Workspace Manager or Workspace Owner role in the meshWorkspace where you want to add further users

 ## Step to Step Guide